-Sunday Dinner Butterflied Chicken – a quick and easy way to make the perfect chicken every time!!
-(Whole30/Paleo)
+Spatchcock Chicken (Butterflied Chicken Recipe) is a quick and easy way to make the perfect chicken every time!

-Looking for a classic Sunday Dinner chicken recipe?
-This is it.
+Looking for a classic Spatchcock or Butterflied Chicken Recipe – This is it.
 Looking for the best way to meal prep your chicken.
 This is also it.
 Looking for a replacement for that store-bought rotisserie chicken?
 Also it.

 Save this recipe right NOW.
 I am telling you – you need this in your life.
 Whether you are having a dinner party, meal prepping, or planning a nice Sunday family dinner ….. this chicken works.
-It is SO easy and SO quick (the trick is to butterfly your chicken – cuts way down on the cooking time).
-The ingredients are all Whole30 approved (and Paleo) and no one will know.
-It’s that good.
+It is SO easy and SO quick (the trick is to spatchcock/butterfly your chicken – cuts way down on the cooking time).
+The ingredients are also all Whole30 compatible or friendly (and Paleo)!

 Now I also mention in the recipe that you can slow down the process a bit and marinade the chicken for a while, that is totally up to you!
 I only did a quick-marinade and this is how it turned out so….. you decide!